collinn/golfr/WeeklyRecord.md

 - MAP Proposal Part A, B completed
 - Generated initial matrix
 - Generated `UpdateMat`to reflect the group assignment to the matrix
+- Generated `Matmakegroups` to come back to the matrix from new group assignment -- #Run timeout, need to be fixed#